ybertot/coq/doc/sphinx/proof-engine/tactics.rst

 **Variants:**

-#. unify term 1 term 2 with identUnification takes the transparency
+#. unify @term @term with identUnification takes the transparency
    information defined in the hint database ident into account (see Section 8.9.1).

-8.11.3 is_evar term
+8.11.3 is_evar @term
 ~~~~~~~~~~~~~~~~~~~